new indoor tables - Bribar Table Tennis - ExBulletin

 The World Cup 22 is all you need for most table tennis matches!

-JOOLA’s usual high standard of paint finish on the 22mm thick table surface provides a very consistent ball bounce.
+JOOLA’s usual high standard of paint finish on the 22mm thick table surface ensures a very consistent ball bounce.

 This ‘tried and tested’ table is very durable with a strong powder coated double roller base and good quality rubber wheels.

-Its relative lightness makes it easy to set up and maneuver and the telescopic halves allow storage in tight spaces.
+The relative lightness makes it easy to set up and maneuver and the telescoping halves allow storage in tight spaces.

-The World Cup 22 offers excellent value for money compared to other ‘competition’ spectacles.
+The World Cup 22 offers excellent value for money compared to other ‘competition’ goggles.

 MSRP 899.00